troinine/hass-config/README.md

 - Notify mobile app if the ground source heat pump reports an alarm
 - Notify mobile app when Radon levels are increasing
 - Notify mobile app when vacuum is started and completed
+- Notify mobile app when laundry is done

 ## Hardware and software